jpmsilva/jsystemd/README.md

 ### Conditionals

-The autoconfiguration class is guarded with `com.github.jpmsilva.jsystemd.ConditionalOnSystemD`.
+The auto-configuration class is guarded with `com.github.jpmsilva.jsystemd.ConditionalOnSystemD`.
 This conditional searches for the presence of the environment property `NOTIFY_SOCKET` (see the [sd_notify documentation](https://www.freedesktop.org/software/systemd/man/sd_notify.html#%24NOTIFY_SOCKET) for more details).